Vas deferens function, histology, anatomy, Varicocele & Functions of Seminal vesicle

 Vas deferens is a thick-walled cord-like duct, it has a very narrow lumen.
 It is 30-45cm in length.
 Beginning: at the lower end of the tail of the epididymis.
 It ascends along the posterior border of the testis, medial to the epididymis.
 It runs up in the posterior part of the spermatic cord, where it is surrounded by the pampiniform venous plexus.

 Vas deferens enters the inguinal canal, within the spermatic cord.
 It enters the pelvis by passing through the deep inguinal ring, here it curves lateral to the inferior epigastric artery.
 It descends along the lateral pelvic wall crossing obturator vessels and nerves, obliterated umbilical artery, and external iliac vessels.
 Close to the base of the urinary bladder, it crosses the front of the terminal part of the ureter.

-In histological section: Vas deferens has irregular lumen with longitudinal folds, The wall is formed of 3 concentric coats:
+In the histological section: Vas deferens has an irregular lumen with longitudinal folds, The wall is formed of 3 concentric coats: